 This was almost universal with everyone I surveyed about this question.
-They never got themselves into a back and forth email chain.
+They never got themselves into a back-and-forth email chain.
 If things couldn’t be completely resolved with one (maybe two) emails, they picked up the phone and had a conversation.

 This was especially true with problem-solving.
-If they were being asked to help resolve an issue and they couldn’t send an email back simply saying the issue had been resolved, they picked up the phone and asked the questions they needed to ask, trying to solve the problem in real-time, if possible.
+If they were being asked to help resolve an issue and couldn’t send an email simply saying the issue had been resolved, they picked up the phone and asked the questions they needed to ask, trying to solve the problem in real-time, if possible.

 But, it wasn’t just for problem-solving.
-Trying to find a date for a meeting and it is going back and forth?
+Trying to find a date for a meeting, and it is going back and forth?
 Pick up the phone.
 Trying to resolve a misunderstanding?
 Pick up the phone.

 Relationships are so important to those who have been working remotely for years.
 The most important thing is to preserve the relationship, no matter the topic.
-And, the best way to do that is to pick up the phone.
+And the best way to do that is to pick up the phone.

 #3: Read all the blast emails